guluc3m/loc/source/includes/_v1_parties.md

 Join a party by using the invite token provided by the party leader, or found through LFG if the party is public.

-By joining a party, the `PartyToken` record created for the user (technically in their own party) is deleted, and the `party_owner_id` of the `MatchParticipant` record is set to the ID of the leader of the new party.
+By joining a party, the `Party` record created for the user (technically in their own party) is deleted, and the `party_owner_id` of the `MatchParticipant` record is set to the ID of the leader of the new party.